automationhacks/automationhacks.github.io/_posts/2022-05-19-hello-espresso-part-5-automating-webviews.md

 ![Chrome inspect devices screen](../assets/images/2022/05/webview-chrome-inspect-screen.png)

-Figure: Chrome inspect devices screen
+Above Figure: Chrome inspect devices screen

 Once you tap on inspect it should bring up **Chrome developer tools** window and you can go to **Elements** tab and then use the inspect button to look at the